masonyoungblood/SpeedClimbingABM/README.md

 a row and still being able to complete the route is *extremely* unlikely).
-When a boolean flip occurs (i.e. when a hold is added to or dropped from the beta) the `ref_times` of the adjacent holds are resampled, since the amount of time spent on the adjacent holds is dependent on the presence of the added/dropped hold.
+When a boolean flip occurs (i.e. when a hold is added to or dropped from the beta) the `ref_times` of the adjacent holds are resampled (based on the mean initial climbing times of the population), since the amount of time spent on the adjacent holds is dependent on the presence of the added/dropped hold.
 When each climber innovates, they compare the overall route time for their current beta with the innovated beta, and if the innovated beta is better then they overwrite their current beta.
 See `SpeedClimbingABM.R` for details.

 ## Social Learning